7 Trends Shaping the Future of Telemedicine in Healthcare

 Did you know that the global telehealth market size is projected to grow exponentially to USD 55.6 billion by 2025 from USD 25.4 billion in 2020, at a CAGR of 16.9% during the forecast period?
 You must be pleasantly shocked!

-Well, growth in the telehealth market is mainly directed by various factors but one of the major factors is the rising population!
+Well, growth in the telehealth market trends is mainly directed by various factors but one of the major factors is the rising population!
 During this time of the Covid-19 pandemic how can we forget that we need to expand our healthcare industry?
-The growing prevalence of chronic diseases and the shortage of medical services has led to a brighter future of telehealth.
+The growing prevalence of chronic diseases and the shortage of medical services has led to a brighter future of telehealth by increasing the healthcare mobile app development services.
 Whatever symptoms you are now dealing with, your diagnosis is just a call away!

-The telemedicine market has grown significantly over the past few years.
+The market of telemedicine in healthcare industry has grown significantly over the past few years.
 Using telecommunications, it enables healthcare professionals to evaluate, diagnose and treat patients virtually.
 The telemedicine approach has evolved over the last decade to such an extent that today it is the most integral part of the American healthcare infrastructure.
 North America is known to be the largest telemedicine market globally and it is envisioned to reach 35 billion dollars by 2025, according to Statista.

 The global healthcare market is projected to grow massively by 2026 and is estimated to be valued at over $175 billion.
 There are numerous factors that have contributed to the growth of the market including – increased traditional health care costs, funding for telemedicine, increase in digital health users and the evolution of mhealth in the healthcare institution.